matheo/BlankTheme/Matheo/BlankTheme/Resources/views/modules/README.md

 You can customize them and use your theme styles inside them.
 Also, to use translations inside the Theme domain like:

     {gt text='My Link' domain='theme_blanktheme'}

+Don't forget to list your customized templates on the config/overrides.yml file.